ElSacho/covmetrics/README.md

 ERT_estimator = ERT(model_cls=LogisticRegression)

 ```
-We recommand using our k-folds pre-implement version to evaluate the conditional miscoverage by doing :
+We recommend using our k-folds pre-implemented version to evaluate the conditional miscoverage by doing :

 ```python